rian39/lists/idea_log.md

 - 1997 special issue of ACM on recsys?
 Not sure.
 Went through time in WoS a bit and found 2001 article on recommender systems -- Schafer et al ~/archive/data_intensive/machine_learning/schafer_recommenders_ecommerce_2001.pdf -- which is a bit better.
 Has a lot of taxonomies and late 1990s references
 - TODO: go through the main points and think about where I can put my own stuff in; DONE
 - TODO: look up ethnomethodology on lists ...
-- TODO: go through book manuscript looking for points of intersection - could be on population; the table; optimisation/function; probabilisation, dimensionality; enunciative function;
+- TODO: DONE go through book manuscript looking for points of intersection - could be on population; the table; optimisation/function; probabilisation, dimensionality; enunciative function;

 ## Tue Sep 27 09:12:58 BST 2016